Sylius/Sylius/docs/customization/model.rst

         }
     }

-**2.** Next define your entity's mapping.
+**2.** Next define your translation entity's mapping.

-The file should be placed in ``AppBundle/Resources/config/doctrine/ShippingMethodTranslation.orm.yml``
+The translation's entity file should be placed in ``AppBundle/Resources/config/doctrine/ShippingMethodTranslation.orm.yml``

 .. code-block:: yaml